This test can no longer be taken. It is now part of The Marathon Test.

 16 | 1 | 48.0 |

-Year taken | n | median score |
+Year taken | n | median score | protonorm |

-2003 | 4 | 46.0 |
+2003 | 4 | 46.0 | 487 |

-2004 | 5 | 37.0 |
+2004 | 5 | 37.0 | 386 |

-2005 | 5 | 46.0 |
+2005 | 5 | 46.0 | 487 |

-ryear taken × median score = 0.00 (n = 14)
+ryear taken × median score = 0.00 (N = 14)

-Item statistics are not published as that would help future candidates.
-To detect bad items, answers and comments from candidates are studied, as well as, for each problem, the correlation with total score and the proportion of candidates getting it wrong (hardness of the item).
-Possible bad items are removed or revised, resulting in a revised version of the test.
-From this test, four very easy items were removed when it was made into a subtest of The Marathon Test.
+Item statistics are not published as that would help candidates.
+To detect bad items, answers and comments from candidates are studied, as well as, for each problem, the correlation with total score on the remaining problems (item-rest correlation) and the proportion of candidates getting it wrong (hardness of the item).
+Possible bad items are revised, replaced, or removed, possibly resulting in a revised version of the test.